-WDR might cause artifacts in the image.
+- WDR can cause artifacts in the image. - WDR may not be available for all capture modes.

 - 1. Go to Settings > Image > Wide dynamic range. - 2.
 Turn on WDR. - 3.
 Use the Local contrast slider to adjust the amount of WDR. - 4.
 Use the Tone mapping slider to adjust the amount of WDR. - 5.
 If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.